Treats, taboos and traditions... Here’s everything you need to know about celebrating Chinese New Year in Singapore!

-If you didn’t already know, Chinese New Year is a pretty big deal here in Singapore.
-Lights and decor get ramped up in Chinatown, every shopping mall declares some sort of mega sale, and there’s a mad rush to get festive treats like bak kwa and pineapple tarts as if there’s some sort of national food shortage.
+If you didn’t already know, Chinese New Year is a pretty big deal in Singapore.
+Lights and decor get ramped up in Chinatown, every shopping mall declares some sort of mega sale, and there’s a mad rush to get festive snacks like bak kwa and pineapple tarts as if there’s some sort of national food shortage.
 If your CNY prep is getting a little overwhelming, or you need a cheat sheet to survive the celebrations, read on…

 How to celebrate Chinese New Year in Singapore

 This is one auspicious time of the year and you don’t want to tempt fate by committing a CNY faux pas.
 Can you wash your hair?
 Can you sweep the house?
 For real: you need to get acquainted with these Chinese New Year dos, don’ts and superstitions.
 You’re welcome.
 We’ve unravelled red packet rates and etiquette for you, too.
 Oh, and you can gift e-ang baos this year – and skip queueing at banks for new notes!

 Doing a major declutter at home?
 Pass on your pre-loved stuff responsibly.
 Don’t just throw it out if it’s in good condition because someone else can give it a second life.
 Here’s where to donate your gently used clothes, furniture and more to charities in Singapore.

 Nobody wants to look like a total newb during this Chinese New Year tradition.
 And FYI: yusheng is the dish, lo hei is the act of tossing the dish.
 Watch our video that decodes the lo hei prosperity toss and you’ll be looking like a pro in no time.
 Rivers of gold!
 Psst: want to try something out of the ordinary?
 We’ve got you covered with exquisite yusheng platters this Year of the Tiger.

 3. Huat’s up for Chinese New Year?